eskay993/gamefiles/sp-football-life-2023/README.md

 On Steam Deck, follow the below steps in Desktop Mode.

-1. Download and extract the update file from the [SP Football Life 2023](https://www.pessmokepatch.com/2022/10/spfl23.htm) website
+1. Download and extract the update file from the [SP Football Life 2023](https://www.pessmokepatch.com/2022/10/spfl23.htm) website.
+Links can be found on the right hand side under `SmokePatch Latest`

+2. **Important:** Read the `Install Instructions` section on the page where you downloaded the update.
+Some updates need an earlier vesion to be installed first before installing the latest.
+For example, update 3.1 requires 3.0 to be installed first.
+In this example, follow the below steps to install update 3.0 first, then follow them again to install update 3.1.

-1. Run Lutris and select `SP Football Life 2023` (single click just to highlight it)
+2. Run Lutris and select `SP Football Life 2023` (single click just to highlight it)

-2. Click the wine glass icon at the bottom and select `Run EXE inside Wine Prefix`
+3. Click the wine glass icon at the bottom and select `Run EXE inside Wine Prefix`

-3. Browse to the extracted update exe downloaded in Step 1.
+4. Browse to the extracted update exe downloaded in Step 1.
 Filename should be something like `SPFL23_XXX.exe`, where XXX is the version number.

-4. Run through the installer clicking `Next` and leaving everything as default.
+5. Run through the installer clicking `Next` and leaving everything as default.

-5. Done!
+6. Done!
 You can confirm you have the latest version by launching the game and going to `Settings > Game Options > Game Version`.

 <br>